Rukmini-Meda/DSA-Diary/README.md

 # Data-Structures-and-Algorithms
-This repository consists of codes for various basic data structures and algorithms in C
+This repository consists of codes for various basic data structures and algorithms.